-40. The accumulated positive balance of EC Discretionary contributions as at 31 December 2019 was USD 1,093,287.52.
+- 40. The accumulated positive balance of EC Discretionary contributions as at 31 December 2019 was USD 1,093,287.52.
+This includes USD 0.5 million savings from activities for the biennium 2018-2019, as indicated in the Financial Implementation Report UNEP/MED IG.25/25.
 The contributions have been constantly expended close to 100% and yearly balances accumulated have been low, except for 2015 and 2019 as shown in the summary table (Appendix 1).
 In 2015, due to the conversion of UN Finance System from IMIS to UMOJA, some technical challenges were experienced, and therefore, expenditures are mainly charged to MEL for June to December 2015, thus resulting in a positive balance of 0.4 million USD under the EC Discretionary contribution.
-In 2019, in consultation with EC representative and based on mutual priorities with respect to the EC Discretionary Contribution budget allocation, an adjustment was posted to transfer activities costs of 0.7 million USD from MEL to EC Discretionary Contribution replacing some staff costs originally charged to the latter, thus resulting in a positive balance of 0.6 million USD.

-41. Part C (RAC's Hosting Countries' Contributions) of Table 2.
+In 2019, in consultation with EC representative and based on mutual priorities with respect to the EC Discretionary Contribution budget allocation, an adjustment was posted to transfer activities costs of 0.7 million USD from MEL to EC Discretionary Contribution replacing some staff costs originally charged to the latter, thus resulting in a positive balance of 0.6 million USD. - 41.
+Part C (RAC's Hosting Countries' Contributions) of Table 2.
 "Overview of Income and Commitments" in the Annex to this Decision will be filled in upon receipt of the expected value of contributions from the host countries of the RACs and will be updated as soon as the value is confirmed by the respective host countries.